Jessica Simpson's Clan Gets an Adorable New Member: 'Welcome to Our Family Dixie!'

 “Welcome to our family Dixie!”
 Simpson captioned the sweet snap.

-The puppy appeared to be a maltipoo, the same breed as Simpson’s beloved dog Daisy, who was grabbed by a wild coyote in 2009 and never found.
+The puppy appeared to be a maltipoo, the same breed as Simpson’s beloved dog Daisy, who was nabbed by a wild coyote in 2009 and never found.

 “My heart is broken because a coyote took my precious Daisy right in front of our eyes.
 HORROR!”
 Simpson wrote on Twitter at the time.